Dmitri-Sintsov/django-jinja-knockout/docs/viewmodels.rst

         this.init(options);
     };

-For more detailed example of using viewmodel actions routing, see see the documentation :doc:`datatables` section :ref:`datatables_client_side_action_routing`.
+For more detailed example of using viewmodel actions routing, see the documentation :doc:`datatables` section :ref:`datatables_client_side_action_routing`.
 Internally, AJAX actions are used by `App.EditForm`_, `App.EditInline`_ and by `App.ko.Grid`_ client-side components.
 See also `App.EditForm usage`_ in ``djk-sample`` project.